pythonpandas303/Distributed-Computing/README.md

 # Distributed-Computing
-A repository for Dist-Comp scripts
+A repository for Dist-Comp scripts.